kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 - Strong written and verbal communications skills
 - A working knowledge of Kubernetes concepts
+- Familiarity with Git and command line tools.
-- Project management experience is helpful but not required
+- Project management experience is helpful but not required.
 - Have signed the [contributor CLA](https://github.com/kubernetes/community/blob/master/CLA.md) for Kubernetes.
 - Be invested in becoming an org member within the release cycle.
 This can often be achieved during the release cycle with sponsorship from a role lead.
 See the [Release Team onboarding guide](/release-team/release-team-onboarding.md) for more details.
 - General knowledge of our SIG Docs [areas of responsibility](https://github.com/kubernetes/community/tree/master/sig-docs#subprojects).